flutomax/nanobrot/readme.md

 Initially, there was an attempt to implement the code completely on the Object Pascal, but the native C++ code turned out to be faster, so all the fractal calculation functions were transferred to the dynamic library - nmblib.
-The remaining software modules, including GUI, are implementated at the Object Pascal in the Delphi IDE.
+The remaining code modules, including GUI, are implementated at the Object Pascal in the Delphi IDE.

 To build the project, you need Delphi XE8 and newer, as well as the component libraries [Graphics32](http://www.graphics32.org/) and